-On September 22, 2014, William Gable filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq, [the "Vaccine Act" or "Program"].
-The petition alleges that as a result of a influenza ("flu") vaccination on October 18, 2013, petitioner suffered a shoulder injury.
+On September 26, 2014, Philip Altieri filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq, [the "Vaccine Act" or "Program"].
+Petitioner alleges that he suffered right shoulder injuries which were caused by the influenza vaccine he received on December 2, 2013.
 Petition at 1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On February 3, 2015, respondent filed her Rule 4(c) Report ["Respondent's Report"], in which she concedes that petitioner is entitled to compensation in this case.
-Respondent's Report at 4.
-Specifically, respondent submits that "Mr. Gable suffered a
+On February 3, 2015, respondent filed her Rule 4(c) report in which she concedes that petitioner is entitled to compensation in this case.
+Respondent's Rule 4(c) Report at 1-2.
+Specifically, respondent "has concluded that a preponderance of the evidence establishes that petitioner's injury is consistent with a shoulder injury related to vaccine administration ("SIRVA"), and that petitioner's injury is not due to factors

-Because this unpublished ruling contains a reasoned explanation for the action in this case, it will be posted on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
+&lt;sup>1 Because this unpublished ruling contains a reasoned explanation for the action in this case, I intend to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
 L. No. 107-347, § 205, 116 Stat.
 2899, 2913 (codified as amended at 44 U.S.C. § 3501 note (2006)).
 In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, I agree that the identified material fits within this definition, I will redact such material from public access.